ergest/sql_patterns/Book/chap3.md

 Before we get into specifics let's cover 4 key patterns that you'll use repeatedly throughout the book:

 ### Don't Repeat Yourself (DRY) Principle
 The DRY principle says that a piece of code encapsulating some functionality must appear only once in a codebase.
-So ff you find yourself copying and pasting the same chunk of code everywhere your code is not "dry."
+So ff you find yourself copying and pasting the same chunk of code everywhere your code is not DRY.

 Don't worry if you do this a lot.
 I've been writing SQL for 15+ years and still find myself repeating code.
 So I usually solve the problem first and clean up my code later.
-The main benefit of "dry" code is maintainability.
-If you need to change something
+The main benefit of DRY code is maintainability.
+If you need to change your logic, and there's a lot of repetition, you have to change all the places where the logic appears instead of a single place.

-for doing this is that it makes the queries more readable.
-In that same vein, the DRY (Don't Repeat Yourself) principle ensures that your query is clean from unnecessary repetition.
+### Single Responsibility Principle (SRP)
+The SRP principle dictates that your modules should be small, self-contained and have a single responsibility or purpose.
+For example you don't expect the GPS chip on your phone to also handle WiFi connectivity.

+The main benefit of SRP is that it makes modules more composable and facilitates code reuse

 ### Writing Modular SQL Using CTEs
 CTEs or Common Table Expressions are temporary views whose scope is limited to the current query.
 They are not stored in the database; they only exist while the query is running and are only accessible inside that query.
 They act like subqueries but are easier to understand and use.